-

 4. Smart heating controls

-Standard smart controls include being able to easily set your heating, change room temperatures or turn off hot water with a swipe of your phone – no matter where you are.
+These let you set your heating, change room temperatures or turn off hot water with a swipe of your phone or tablet – no matter where you are.

 There are more advanced features too.
-These include being able to track your smartphone and switch on the heating when you’re on your way home from work; detecting open windows (and turning the thermostat down or heating off); or getting hot water ready for the time you’re most likely to take a shower.
+These include being able to track your heating from your smartphone and switch on the heating when you’re on your way home from work, detecting open windows and turning the thermostat down or heating off, or getting hot water ready for the time you’re most likely to take a shower.

-Use your smartphone to tap into your heating app.
+Use your smartphone to open your heating app.
 A signal is sent to a wireless router which tells the boiler to fire up and turn on the central heating.

 What’s the cost of upgrading – and could you save money?

-You should consider new heating controls if you don’t already have a programmer, a room thermostat or TRVs.
-Energy Saving Trust have looked into this and, based on a typical semi-detached home, installing these together could cost you around £600, but you could save £180 a year on your energy bills.
-This means you could break even in just over three years.
+It’s a good idea to consider new heating controls if you don’t already have a programmer, a room thermostat or TRVs.
+Energy Saving Trust have looked into this and, based on a typical semi-detached home with no controls, installing these together could cost you around £580, but you could save £180 a year on your energy bills3.

-Smart heating controls will typically cost more on top of this, as you’ll usually need to pay for the unit, installation and there may also be an ongoing subscription fee to the provider to consider.
+Smart heating controls will typically cost more on top of this as you’ll usually need to pay for the unit, installation and there may also be an ongoing subscription fee.

-If you think any of the measures could be right for you, make sure you discuss any potential benefits, savings or improvements with the relevant provider.
+If you think any of these upgrades could be right for you, make sure you discuss any potential benefits, savings or improvements with the provider.
 If you’ve got a residential mortgage with us, and you’re interested in smart heating controls, you could get 50% off the cost of a Hive Thermostat Mini, Hub and installation.

 Everyone’s different – some people say they don’t feel the cold, while others might need a much warmer home.
-Energy Saving Trust says most of us should be happy in a home with the thermostat set to 18C - 21C but the elderly and people with illnesses or disabilities may need more heat.
-And it’s not just about your health – your home also needs taking care of.
-Too cold, and you could risk mould and damp problems.
+Energy Saving Trust says most of us should be comfortable in a home with the thermostat set to 18-21C (64-69F) but the elderly and people with illnesses or disabilities may need more heat.
+It’s not just about your health – your home also needs to be taken care of.
+If it’s too cold, you could risk condensation and mould.

 What’s the right temperature?